25 Books Every Nurse Ought to Read

 posted on Mar 21, 2016, at 11:53 pm

 THE HEALTH CARE INDUSTRY, SPECIFICALLY NURSING, is constantly evolving as new medical technology, discoveries and innovations occur.
-As a nurse or nursing student, it is your responsibility to inform, inspire and educate both yourself, your coworkers and your patients outside of your employer’s requirements.
+As a nurse, it is your responsibility to inform, inspire and educate both yourself, your coworkers and your patients outside of your employer’s requirements.
 Reading is one of the most effective and enjoyable ways to do this.
 There are a countless number of nursing books on the Internet and in bookstores, which means you may feel overwhelmed.
 We’ve done a bit of research to make your reading venture a little easier and compiled our list of 25 must-read books for nurses just like you!
 Keep in mind, these books are in no particular order or preference, and were independently researched only to benefit our readers.

 Inspired Nurse by Rich Bluni, RN

 This book by registered nurse Rich Bluni, is a thought-provoking workbook that is meant to keep readers inspired by their chosen career of nursing.
 Bluni, an inspirational speaker as well, utilizes spiritual stretches to help readers discover the many gifts that nursing brings, such as joy, wonder, gratitude and grief.

 Medusa’s Clot by Dr. Michael Helzner

 The pulmonary embolism is America’s least known serial killer, and has taken Dr. Helzner’s life by storm, as he has received over 20 surgeries after having two pulmonary embolisms himself.
 His new book, packed with humor, science, and a faith, is a must read!

 Check out or guest blog post written by Dr. Michael Helzner himself by clicking here!

 Bedlam Among the Bedpans: Humor in Nursing by Amy Y. Young